NeonWilderness/tdhttp/readme.md

 The FAQ that comes with the article explains potential solutions and how to migrate to working https links (in case this is offered by the respective provider).

 ### Ingredients
-The [blog](https://neonwilderness.twoday.net/) that features this article/tool, utilizes Twoday-adapted versions of [**Foundation 5**](https://foundation.zurb.com/sites/docs/v/5.5.3/) and [**Knockout**](http://knockoutjs.com/) &mdash; *select.html* and *select.js* are hence built with these frameworks.
+The [blog](https://neonwilderness.twoday.net/) that features this article/tool utilizes Twoday-adapted versions of [**Foundation 5**](https://foundation.zurb.com/sites/docs/v/5.5.3/) and [**Knockout**](http://knockoutjs.com/) &mdash; *select.html* and *select.js* are hence built with these frameworks.

-The node script to create the underlying JSON data (blog scraper) runs locally, is ES6 JavaScript and makes heavy use of native Promises as well as async/await (see *index.js* and especially *blogs.js*; *hooklog.js* features a utility module to additionally copy console-log output to a file 'build.log'). *domains.js* is just a small helper script to get some stats about the scraped JSON data.
+The node script to create the underlying JSON data (blog scraper) runs locally, is ES6 JavaScript and makes heavy use of native Promises as well as async/await and [Axios](https://github.com/axios/axios) (see *index.js* and especially *blogs.js*. *hooklog.js* features a utility module to additionally copy console-log output to a file 'build.log'). *domains.js* is just a small helper script to get some stats about the scraped JSON data.